TREASURIES-Yields tumble as recession fears mount

 By Karen Brettell

-NEW YORK, July 5 (Reuters) - Benchmark U.S. Treasury yields tumbled on Tuesday and a key part of the yield curve inverted for the first time in three weeks as concerns about economic growth dented risk appetite and increased demand for the safe haven U.S. debt.
+NEW YORK, July 5 (Reuters) - Benchmark U.S. Treasury yields tumbled to one-month lows on Tuesday and a key part of the yield curve inverted for the first time in three weeks as economic worries dented risk appetite and increased demand for safe-haven U.S. debt.

-Yields have dropped from the highest levels in more than 10-years as investors worry that the Federal Reserve's aggressive rate hikes meant to tackle soaring inflation will send the U.S. economy into a recession.
+Yields have dropped from the highest levels in more than 10 years as investors worry the Federal Reserve's aggressive rate hikes to fight soaring inflation will send the U.S. economy into a recession.

 Investors have also pared back expectations on how high the U.S. central bank will raise its benchmark rate as concerns about an economic downturn increase.

-The two-year, 10-year part of the Treasury yield curve reinverted on Tuesday, a move that is seen as a reliable indicator that a recession will follow in one-to-two years.
+The two-year, 10-year part of the Treasury yield curve reinverted, which investors view as a reliable indicator a recession will follow in one-to-two years.
 US2US10=TWEB

 Fed funds futures traders are now pricing for the Fed's benchmark rate to peak at 3.29% in February, down from expectations before the Fed's June 14-15 meeting that it would increase to around 4% by May.
 It is currently 1.58%.
 FEDWATCH, USONFFE=

-The Fed will release minutes from its June meeting on Wednesday, which will be scrutinized for any new clues on how large rate hikes are likely to be over the coming months.
+The Fed will release minutes from its June meeting on Wednesday.
+Investors will hunt for new clues on how large rate hikes are likely to be over coming months.
 The Fed is widely expected to hike rates by 75 basis points for the second meeting in a row when it meets on July 26-27.

+The minutes also may show more detail on the shift in Fed policy toward a larger June rate increase, said Lou Brien, a market strategist at DRW Trading in Chicago, noting Fed Chairman Jerome Powell had played down the likelihood of such a move before the meeting.

+Markets scrambled to prepare for a 75 basis points hike after data during the Fed's blackout period showed inflation rising faster than expected.
+A Wall Street Journal article said the move was possible, which was considered an informal Fed communication.

 Price